yang-hub/nebula-docs/docs-2.0-en/nebula-dashboard-ent/4.cluster-operator/analysis-diagnosis/cluster-diagnosis.md

 A diagnostic report contains the following information:

 - Basic Info
-  - Displays information that needs to be focused on, such as emergency alarms, warning alarms, tips, etc.
+  - Display information that needs to be focused on, such as emergency alarms, warning alarms, tips, etc.
   - Display cluster health score, maximum average CPU usage, maximum average memory usage, etc.
+  - Display zone information.
+The information is displayed when the zone feature is used.
 - Node Info
   - Display the Host, instances, architecture, and system of each node.
   - Display CPU, memory, disk, and network traffic of each node.